MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

    void LLUI_DISPLAY_IMPL_flush(MICROUI_GraphicsContext* gc, uint8_t flush_identifier, const ui_rect_t areas[], size_t length)
    {
-      // nothing to send to the LCD, just have to unlock the Graphics Engine by giving the same buffer address LLUI_DISPLAY_setDrawingBuffer(flush_identifier, LLUI_DISPLAY_getBufferAddress(&gc->image), false);
+      // nothing to flush to the LCD, just have to unlock the Graphics Engine by giving the same buffer address LLUI_DISPLAY_setDrawingBuffer(flush_identifier, LLUI_DISPLAY_getBufferAddress(&gc->image), false);
    }

 Serial Display
 --------------

-A display connected to the CPU through a serial bus (DSI, SPI, etc.) requires the :ref:`single buffer <section_display_single_serial>` policy: the application uses a buffer to perform its drawings and the buffer's content has to be sent to the display when the Graphics Engine is calling the ``flush()`` function.
+A display connected to the CPU through a serial bus (DSI, SPI, etc.) requires the :ref:`single buffer <section_display_single_serial>` policy: the application uses a buffer to perform its drawings and the buffer's content has to be transmitted to the display when the Graphics Engine is calling the ``flush()`` function.

 The specification of the ``flush()`` function is to be **not** blocker (atomic).
-Its aim is to prepare / configure the serial bus and data to send and then, to start the asynchronous copy (data sent).
+Its aim is to prepare / configure the serial bus and data to transmit and then, to start the asynchronous transmission.
 The ``flush()`` function has to return as soon as possible.

-Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the serial data sent: the back buffer (currently used by the serial device) is not updated until the end of data sent.
+Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the serial data transmission: the back buffer (currently used by the serial device) is not updated until the end of data transmission.
-The serial device driver has the responsibility to unlock the Graphics Engine by calling the function ``LLUI_DISPLAY_setDrawingBuffer()`` at the end of the copy.
+The serial device driver has the responsibility to unlock the Graphics Engine by calling the function ``LLUI_DISPLAY_setDrawingBuffer()`` at the end of the transmission.

 There are two use cases:

 **Hardware**

-The serial data sent is performed in hardware.
+The serial data transmission is performed in hardware.
-In that case, the serial driver must configure an interrupt to be notified about the end of the copy.
+In that case, the serial driver must configure an interrupt to be notified about the end of the transmission.

 .. code:: c